 Terminating Insurance Benefits after Divorce in New Jersey

 When your obligations to pay alimony terminate, or when a child is emancipated, you are generally relieved of other responsibilities as well.
 When the support obligation is no longer effective, you may no longer have the need to maintain life insurance or keep that person as the beneficiary of your life insurance policy.
 Additionally, you can be relieved of other obligations, such as medical or health insurance after divorce.
 Before you do anything, however, it is important to discuss all of your legal options with a family law attorney.
-Call us now to schedule a free consultation (888) 888-0919 or contact us online.
+Call us now to request an initial consultation (888) 888-0919 or contact us online.